-Programs may be canceled due to weather or missile range activities
+Programs may be canceled due to public health conditions, weather or missile range activities

-Weather at the monument can vary drastically and change quickly.
+Weather at the park can vary drastically and change quickly.
 The decision to cancel a program due to weather is rarely made more than 30 minutes before the program start time.
-Call the monument at 575-479-6124 ext.
+Call the park at 575-479-6124 ext.
 236 if you would like to confirm that a program is still scheduled.
 If the program is canceled, it will not be re-scheduled.
-Monument entrance fees and camping fees are non-refundable.
+Park entrance fees and camping fees are non-refundable.

 Parking for programs is very limited.
 Please carpool with friends and family.
-If you plan to ride with friends and need to drive separate cars, please consider meeting at a location in Alamogordo and then driving to the monument together in one vehicle.
-Only one vehicle per reservation is allowed.
+If you plan to ride with friends and need to drive separate cars, please consider meeting at a location in Alamogordo and then driving to the park together in one vehicle.
+Only one vehicle per ticket is allowed.